UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 **Observations**
 <ul>
-   <li>From the plot we can observe that there are some boxes that potentially incorrect or wrong annotations.
-These either has extreme aspect ratio or the area is too small</li>
+   <li>From the plot we can observe that there are some boxes that are potentially incorrect or wrong annotations.
+These either have extreme aspect ratio or the area is too small</li>
 </ul>

 [Back to TOC](#t0)
 <br>

 ### Wrong annotations
-If we select those boxes from the previous scatter plot that has some 'extreme' aspect ratio or the area is very small, we would be able to identfy annotation errors.
-Some of them can be catagorized as follows.
+If we select those boxes from the previous scatter plot that has some **extreme aspect ratio** or the **area is very small**, we would be able to identfy annotation errors.
+Some of them can be categorized as follows.
 <ul>
 <li> Box area too small